pinyaras/GMAClient/README.md

       "simulation_time_s": 10,
       "random_run": 2, //change the random seed for this simulation run "downlink": true, //set to true to simulate downlink data flow, set to false to simulate uplink data flow.
-      "max_wait_time_for_action_ms": -1, //the max time the gmasim worker will wait for an action. set to -1 will cap the wait time to 100 seconds.
+      "max_wait_time_for_action_ms": -1, //the max time the netaisim worker will wait for an action. set to -1 will cap the wait time to 100 seconds.
       "enb_locations":{//x, y and z locations of the base station, we support 1 base station only "x":40,
         "y":0,